davidmacmillan/DeepLearningStudyGroup/README.md

 https://x.com/karpathy
 A blog by someone on using it:
 https://medium.com/modelmind/getting-started-with-andrej-karpathys-autoresearch-full-guide-c2f3a80b9ce6
-There are lots of YouTubes on it.
+There are also lots of YouTubes on it.
 Karpathy's code only runs on H100's, so I patched it to run on consumer GPUs (tested on a 5090 32GB):
 https://github.com/davidmacmillan/autoresearch.git